Chikey1/chord-generator/README.md

     - this will create some factors you need for recommendation from the frequency data
 4. `DataAnalysis::NumericalProgressionService.call`
     - this will create some factors you need for recommendation from the formatted data
+4. `DataAnalysis::PerSongFrequencyService.call`
+    - this will create some factors you need for recommendation from the formatted data

 ## Sections